 Interview questions for a junior software engineer

-Use the following technical questions when hiring a junior software engineer.
+Use the following software engineer interview questions when hiring a junior software engineer.
 These are basic questions, therefore, you shouldn’t expect a wrong answer to any of them.

 Question 1: Explain the various types of software systems.